paulo-herrera/PyTable/README.md

 # ALTERNATIVE 1
 t = Table.read(src=path-to-file, sep=",")  # sep can be any regex

-# After Table.read all columns are stored as strings, so they need to be
+# After calling Table.read, all columns are stored as strings, so they need
-# converted to the proper type before use.
+# to be converted to the proper type before use.
 For example, for a table that
 # has 2 columns of integers and one column of strings
 t.convert(cols = [0,1,2], types=["i","i","s"])